Webmaster10/particleload-docs/configuration.rst

     This will create a list of items (without numbers) seperated by dividers.
 Again, you can edit the list items and add as many items as you desire.

 Text
-    This will allow you to enter whatever you want to displayed, including text and images.
+    This will allow you to enter whatever you want to be displayed, including text and images.
 Advanced users can even enter their own HTML.

 To edit a card's contents, click on the pencil icon beside it.
 This will open an editor which will look different depending on the type of card.
 For most types of card this will be a text editor where you can enter what you want, but for list cards this will be a list editor where you can add, edit and remove list items.
 All types of card support placeholder phrases such as %servername% (more info on these below).
 You can change the order cards will show up in by pressing the arrow icons at the left to switch their order.
 Remember to hit the "Save" button to save your changes.